 Drayage truck's VIN.

-Beginning January 1, 2024, collect the following information for each drayage truck that is subject to this regulation, that enters the facility or property, and is not compliant as determined by information or status contained within The CARB Online System.
-All information collected in 2014.1(a)(6)(B) shall be kept for a period of not less than five years from the truck entry date and is to be made available to CARB staff or CARB Executive Officer within 72 hours of an official written or oral request.
+Beginning January 1, 2024, collect or record the following information for each drayage truck that is subject to this regulation, that enters the facility or property, and is not compliant as determined by information or status contained within the CARB Online System.
+All information collected or recorded in 2014.1(a)(6)(B) shall be kept for a period of not less than 5 years from the truck entry date and is to be made available to CARB staff or CARB Executive Officer within 72 hours of a written or oral request.

 Dispatching drayage motor carrier: